torvalds/linux/Documentation/x86/boot.rst

 Protocol:	2.00-2.01
 ============	===================

-  When using protocol 2.00 or 2.01, if the real mode kernel is not loaded at 0x90000, it gets moved there later in the loading sequence.
+  When using protocol 2.00 or 2.01, if the real mode kernel is yest loaded at 0x90000, it gets moved there later in the loading sequence.
 Fill in this field if you want additional data (such as the kernel command line) moved in addition to the real-mode kernel